-Admission to the University of Southern Mississippi's graduate programs in Educational Leadership and Research is selective.
+Admission to The University of Southern Mississippi's graduate programs in Educational Leadership and Research is selective.
 Regular admission is contingent on having graduated from a college or university accredited by a recognized regional accrediting agency.
-In addition, the graduate admissions committees of the Department recommend admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in Educational Leadership and Research.
+In addition, the graduate admissions committees of the department recommend admittance only for those applicants whose academic background, work experience, demonstrated leadership, and communication skills meet the challenging demands of graduate programs in Educational Leadership and Research.
 In evaluating applications, the admission committees utilize separate criteria in each degree program offered.

-GRE or MAT scores GPA on previous graduate work three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study other standardized test scores interview vita/resume writing sample GPA on last 2 years of undergraduate work professional experience
+other standardized test scores interview vita/resume writing sample GPA on last two years of undergraduate work professional experience